Tutorial 04: Sequential Workflows - Build Agent Pipelines

 touch __init__.py agent.py .env

-file from previous tutorials.
+Copy your .env file from previous tutorials.

-Step 2: Set Up Package Import
+Step 2: Set Up Package Importβ

 blog_pipeline/init.py